Odinn-1982/rnk-vortex-touch-hud/README.md

 ## Integration with Vortex Quantum

-The module communicates with the Vortex Quantum security system via the quantum-bridge.js interface.
-All interactions are logged and monitored for security purposes.
+This module is compatible with the Vortex Quantum™ security system.
+When Vortex Quantum is available, the module authenticates on startup, and the security system monitors the session for attacks and unauthorized access attempts.
+All security monitoring happens server-side through Vortex Quantum.

 ## Support